-Results of ABA analyses (Figures 2.3a and 2.3b) indicate that some of the material is potentially acid generating, however the pH of the site's drainage remains near-neutral.
+Results of ABA analyses (Figures 2.3 and 2.4) indicate that some of the material is potentially acid generating, however the pH of the site's drainage remains near-neutral.
 During construction of the assay lab, glacial till from Site 23 was placed over much of the exposed production rock.
 The Site 23 material is not potentially acid generating and reduces exposure of the covered production rock to precipitation and oxygen.
 A network of drains and catchments diverts surface water away from the underlying production rock.
 Flow from the production rock is low (generally less than 1 gpm), remains near-neutral, contains elevated manganese concentrations, as well as moderate sulfate, zinc, cadmium and iron concentrations.

 Sporatic fluctuations in lead concentrations in Greens Creek below Site C may be related to sediments contributed from the storm water ditch that sheds water from the B Road between the 920 area and Site C. Corrective actions accomplished in 2004 to improve containment of sediments and decrease the potential for metal loading to the environment included diversion of upper Pond C flow to lower Pond C, removal of road ditch sediments with enhanced sediment controls installed in this area, and construction of a swale at the 920.
 In 2005, oxidizing materials were removed from the Mill Backslope upper road (see Section 2.4 above).
-The caisson for the pump in the pump-back system was installed in 2006 to facilitate collection of stormwater from

-Pond C. Installation of the pump and comissioning of the system occurred in 2007.
-Sediments were removed from Pond C in August of 2007.
-HGCMC continued to make minor improvements to the collection and containment system around Site C in 2008, 2009, and 2010.
+The caisson for the pump in the pump-back system was installed in 2006 to facilitate collection of stormwater from Pond C. Installation of the pump and comissioning of the system occurred in 2007.
+Sediments to the collection and containment system around Site C in 2008, 2009, and 2010.
 HGCMC constructed a diversion ditch that diverts clean, noncontact water from entering Pond C during the construction of the 860 parking pad in 2010.
 This will minimize the volume of clean water routed to treatment, as well as decrease the chance for storm water discharge from this area during large storm events.

 An intermittent seep was observed on the exterior of the lower C Pond berm, indicating that the Pond C pumpback system in the lower pond was not operating effectively.
 To address this, work completed at Pond C in 2011 included lining the upper pond and installing a pump system.
 The upper Pond C area was excavated and an underdrain, lined collection pond, caisson, and duplex pump system were installed.
 The lower Pond C caisson now pumps to upper Pond C which is then pumped to the Site 23 ditch along the B Road which reports to treatment.
-As of December 2011, the routed stormwater flow from the B Road routes to the lower Pond C. This flow will be rerouted to the upper Pond C in 2012.
-Metering capabilities and freeze protection modifications to the upper pond piping system will be implemented in 2012.